livechat/api-client-csharp/README.md

 Installation
 ------------

-1. Clone the repository
+1. Download the repository
-2. Copy LiveChatApi project into your Solution folder
+2. Copy the LiveChatApi project into your Solution folder
-3. Right-click on your Solution in Solution Explorer and add existing project
+3. Right-click on your solution in Solution Explorer and add existing LiveChatApi project
-4. Add a reference to LiveChatApi in your project's References
+4. Add a reference to the LiveChatApi in your project's References

 Usage
 ------------